formlio/forml/docs/tutorials/titanic/setup.rst

 Finally, we fill-in the :ref:`evaluation descriptor <project-evaluation>` within the :file:`evaluation.py` which involves specifying the :ref:`evaluation strategy <evaluation>` including the particular metric.
-The file again ends with call to the :func:`project.setup()
+The file again ends with a call to the :func:`project.setup()
 <forml.project.setup>` to register the component within the framework.

 .. literalinclude:: ../../../tutorials/titanic/titanic/evaluation.py